- License Renewal and Exam Information

 - Are shop galleries required to have a permit?

-- Can I get a specialty Mini-Barbershop or Mini-Dual Shop permit?
+- Can I get a specialty Mini-Barbershop permit?

-- Who is responsible for getting the Mini-Barbershop or Mini-Dual Shop permits in a shop gallery?
+- Who is responsible for getting the Mini-Barbershop permits in a shop gallery?

-- Can a permitted Mini-Barbershop or Mini-Dual Shop allow others with a Barber permit to work in their Mini-Shops?
+- Can a Mini-Barbershop permit holder allow others with a Barber permit to work in their Mini-Barbershop?

 - Who is responsible for maintaining the common areas and shared equipment inside a shop gallery?

-- Are we required to display the Mini-Barbershop permit inside the Mini-Barbershop space?
+- Are we required to display the Mini-Barbershop permit inside the Mini-Barbershop?

-A Mini-Barbershop is a room (or suite of rooms) inside of a shop gallery.
-The Mini-Barbershop is operated independently from the shop gallery and any other Mini-Barbershops or Mini-Dual Shops.
+A Mini-Barbershop is a room or suite (leased or rented) inside of a shop gallery available to be used for barbering services.
+The Mini-Barbershop is a separate establishment operated independently from the shop gallery and any other Mini-Barbershops.
+It must be enclosed with walls and separate from the common areas.

-A shop gallery is a permitted barber shop, specialty shop, or dual shop containing Mini-Barbershops, a main entrance(s), and a common hallway(s).
+A shop gallery is a barber shop, specialty shop, or dual shop containing separate rooms or suites (leased or rented) available to be used for barbering services.

-A Mini-Barbershop must meet the same requirements as other shop types.
+A Mini-Barbershop must be located inside a permitted barber shop, specialty shop or dual shop that contains rooms available to be used for barbering services.
+A Mini-Barbershop must meet the same requirements as other barber shop types.
 See 16 Texas Administrative Code Chapter 82, Section 82.71 for details.

 The application fee is $60.
-A Mini-Barbershop or Mini-Dual Shop permit is good for two years.
+A Mini-Barbershop permit is good for two years.

 Yes.
 Shop galleries must hold a barber shop, specialty shop, or dual shop permit.
-That permit type determines what services the permitted barbers in the Mini-Barbershops and Mini-Dual Shops are allowed to perform.
+The permit type determines what services the permitted barbers in the Mini-Barbershops and Mini-Dual Shops are allowed to perform.

 No. There are only two Mini-Barbershop permit types: the Mini-Barbershop permit and the Mini-Dual Shop permit.
 Permitted barbers working in a Mini-Barbershop or Mini-Dual Shop may only perform the services allowed under the permit type held by the shop gallery.

-The individual/entity leasing the room or the shop gallery owner must obtain the Mini-Barbershop or Mini-Dual Shop permit.
+The individual or entity leasing the room, or the shop gallery owner, must obtain the Mini-Barbershop permit.

 No. If all shops have their own individual shop permit, you do not need a shop permit.